Natan Zahavi: Journalism career and public activism

 Between 1977 and 1982 he lived in Ofira and was a reporter for Galei Tzahal in the south of Israel.
 Zahavi was evacuated from Ofira after the Egypt–Israel peace treaty.
 For the next two years he was a columnist in Yedioth Ahronoth.

 In 1989, he moved to become the editor of the monthly magazine "Monaytin", until it was sold in June 1990.
 In 1990, he claims, he coined the slogan "the corrupt are fed up", following the political affair that was nicknamed "The dirty trick".
 The slogan first appeared on the front page of the newspaper as a paid advertisement, and was later distributed in banners all over the country.
 Two years later, it was used in the Alignment election campaign with the publication of the state audit report about a month and a half before the 1992 elections.

+Personal life

+Zahavi resides in Tel Aviv, and has chosen to remain unmarried and childless throughout his life, a decision he attributes to voluntary childlessness.
+He identifies as an atheist.
+He was a close friend of Dan Ben-Amotz, who stated in his Last Will and Testament that Zahavi "would receive a bottle of fine whiskey every month".
+Zahavi has expressed his wish that, after his death, his body be cremated and his ashes preserved in a jar of honey.